 Marine killed in homicide at Camp Lejeune; second Marine held for suspected involvement

 CAMP LEJEUNE, N.C.
-(AP) — A Marine was killed in a homicide at Camp Lejeune on Wednesday night and a second Marine was held on suspicion of being involved, the base said.
+(AP) — A Marine was killed in a homicide at Camp Lejeune and a second Marine was held on suspicion of being involved, the base said.

 The statement called the death a homicide and described the other Marine as a suspect but didn’t provide any other details, including how the Marine died.